leinadiyanu/Blog-Post/README.md

 # Simple Blog Website 📝

-A minimal blog platform where users can create posts, comment, and react with emojis like 👍 ❤️ 😂 and more.
+A minimal blog platform where users can read posts, comment, and react with emojis like 👍 ❤️ 😂 and more.

 ## Features